-First, we can classify beaches based on their composition (what they’re made up of).
-Beaches can be sandy (white sand, black sand, pink sand, etc).
-They can also be pebble, shell, or sea glass.
+How many types of beaches are there?
+One way is to classify beaches based on their composition (what they’re made up of).
+Beaches can be sandy (white sand, black sand, pink sand, etc) and they can also be pebble, shell, or sea glass.
+These are the different types of beaches in the world:

 The most common types of beaches are sandy beaches.
 If you ever wondered why do beaches have sand it is because flowing rivers and streams continuously erode the land (rocks and other materials).
 The type of sand found on a beach is mainly impacted by the size of the materials on the beach and the height (energy) of the waves.